alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 32,
+  slide_image2
+  filename="slide32.png"
-  :alt => "A screenshot of my Twitter bio, with the text “You are blocked from following @alexwlchan and viewing @alexwlchan’s Tweets” highlighted."
+  alt="A screenshot of my Twitter bio, with the text “You are blocked from following @alexwlchan and viewing @alexwlchan’s Tweets” highlighted."
 %}

 What you'll notice though is that *they tell you*.